-The role of a volunteer work organiser is varied but will include people management and recruiting, managing budgets and helping out with training.
+The role of a volunteer work organiser is varied but it's likely to include people management, recruiting, managing budgets and helping out with training.

 Key responsibilities of the job include:

 - interviewing and selecting volunteers

 - coordinating and supporting the work of volunteers

 - running projects and events to attract new volunteers

 Opportunities in small organisations are likely to be advertised in community newsletters and on organisations' social media and websites.
 Larger organisations may advertise more widely – for example, on national newspapers' websites and specialist charity recruitment sites.